modelab/grasshopper-primer/en/1-foundations/1-6/2_What is a Mesh.md

 ![IMAGE]()
 >

-**Colour**
+####1.6.2.3 Mesh Attributes

+Meshes can also be assigned additional attributes to either vertices or faces.
+The simplest of these is vertex color, which is described below, but other attributes exist such as texture UV coordinates.
+(Some software even allows vertex normals to be assigned as attributes instead of being derived from the faces and vertices, which can provide even more flexibility in rendered surface appearance.)

+**Color**

-As an additional attribute, each vertex can also be assigned a color.
+When using a **Construct Mesh** component, there is an option input for vertex color.
+Colors can also be assigned to an existing mesh using the **Mesh Color** component.
 These colors are used for visualitizations, with each face rendered as an interpolation of the vertex colous.
 For example, the image below shows triangle face with vertex colors of Red, Green, and Blue.

 ![IMAGE]()
 >COLORS!

-####1.6.2.3 Mesh Characteristics
+####1.6.2.4 Mesh Characteristics

 **Open vs Closed**

 It is often necessary to know whether a mesh is a *closed* mesh which represents a volumetric solid, or an *open* mesh that is just represents a 2-dimensional surface.
-We can use the **Mesh Edges** component to help determine this.
+The difference can be imperative with respect to manufacturability and boolean operations (discussed in following section).
+The **Mesh Edges** component can be used to help determine this.
 If none of the edges of a mesh have a valence of 1 (if the E1 output is *null*), then we know that all the edges are 'Interior Edges' and the mesh does not have an external boundary edge, and is therefore a closed mesh.

 On the other hand, if there exist 'Naked Edges', then those edges must be on a boundary of the mesh, and the mesh is not closed.